Gavin Newsom

 - • Newsom ranked 9th among world leaders with 3,600 quotes, making him the most-covered US state official at the forum by a significant margin

-- • Coverage peaked across January 20-22 with 3,125 quotes (87% of total) as debate over his Davos attendance during the California fires intensified
+- • Coverage peaked across January 20-22 with 3,125 quotes (87% of total) as his feud with Trump escalated and his USA House speech was cancelled

 - • Event News coverage reached 36.3% (1,306 quotes)—the highest proportion for any major political figure—reflecting focus on his presence rather than his message